|Last Updated: Jan 25, 2018||Contact:

 - Each food stall will be allocated 50A of total electrical power, single phase, with a choice of 13A, 15A, or 16A sockets.
 3-phase, 32A sockets will not be provided by default.
 Vendors that require more than 50A must list their exact power and socket requirements in the application form, as we may not be able to accommodate additional electricity requirements closer to the festival date.
 Photos of the aforementioned sockets have been included below for reference:

-- Vendors are required to provide their own flooring for their stall, using wooden boards or heavy carpet, to avoid leaving oil and grease stains on the site brickwork.
+- Vendors are required to provide their own flooring for their stall, using wooden boards or exhibition carpet, to avoid leaving oil and grease stains on the site brickwork.
 Stalls without flooring will not be permitted to operate, per the venue management company.
 Carpet can also be purchased from festival organizers if vendors do not have their own flooring.

 - Vendors are responsible applying for their own Temporary Food Factory License for their stall in time for the festival.
 Reminders for this will not be sent.
 The FEHD now requires each individual stall to submit a separate application for license.
 Stalls without a valid license will not be permitted to operate during the festival, per the venue management company, and refunds will not be given.
 The Temporary Food Factory License application can be found here: http://www.fehd.gov.hk/english/forms/licence_201.html

 - Refunds will not be provided for vendors who neglect to apply for the Temporary Food Factory License in a timely manner and are unable to operate due to this.

 - Stalls are non-transferable, non-shareable, and are valid for the invoiced vendor company only.

 - For stalls beyond than the listed sizes, please contact the festival organizer.

 - Stalls decorations and structures cannot exceed 3m in height.